-St. Bernards have gained popularity all over the world, and the cinema only warmed up interest in the representatives of this breed.
-Dogs began to start everywhere, not very considering their features and large dimensions.
-Who really do these giant dogs fit in and what conditions are necessary for their comfortable keeping?
+St. Bernards gained popularity all over the world, and cinema only fueled interest in the representatives of this breed.
+Dogs began to get everywhere, not very considering their features and large size.
+To whom do these giant dogs really fit, and what conditions are necessary for their comfortable maintenance?

 - История происхождения породы 1.
-History of the origin of the breed
+The history of the origin of the breed

 - Описание породы сенбернар 2.
-Description of the St. Bernard breed
+Description of St. Bernard breed

 - Характер и особенности социализации 3.
-Nature and characteristics of socialization
+The nature and characteristics of socialization

 - Воспитание и дрессировка 4.
 Education and training

 - Чем кормить сенбернара 5.
-What to feed St. Bernard
+How to feed St. Bernard

 - Как ухаживать за сенбернаром 6.
-How to care for St. Bernard
+How to care for a St. Bernard

 - Фото сенбернара 7.
-Photos of St. Bernard
+Photo of St. Bernard

 - Видео о сенбернаре 8.
 Video about St. Bernard